Diabetes platform mySugr exits to Roche for as much as $100M

 The mySugr app serves as diary for diabetics tracking their blood sugar, medications and activity levels and works in cooperation with insurers.
 It has been working with Roche since 2014 and previously got funding from Roche’s Venture Fund.

-While the sales amount was undisclosed but it could well have been amongst the biggest health tech exits in Europe to date, and is a significant one for the Austrian startup scene.
+While the sales amount was undisclosed, it could well have been amongst the biggest health tech exits in Europe to date, and is a significant one for the Austrian startup scene.

 According to some observers mySugr was valued between $75 million and $100 million.

-Competitors to mySugr Livongo raised $70m and glooko has just raised $35m recently.
+Competitors to mySugr Livongo raised $70m and glooko has recently raised $35m.

 mySugr was founded in 2012 by Fredrik Debong, Gerald Stangl, Michael Forisch and Frank Westermann.
 Currently, it serves one million users and is considered the market leader in the field.
 As of now, it’s available in 52 countries and 13 languages.